zenml-io/zenml/docs/book/developer-guide/advanced-concepts/step-fixtures.md

 [Pytest fixtures](https://docs.pytest.org/en/6.2.x/fixture.html), hence we call them **Step Fixtures** at ZenML.

-Step fixtures are simple to use.
-Simply pass a parameter in with the right type hint and ZenML will automatically recognize it.
+To use step fixtures in your steps, just pass a parameter with the right type hint and ZenML will automatically recognize it.

 ```python